The SS Californian: The Ship That Watched Titanic Sink.

 The Californian Timeline on April 15, 1912.

 What exactly transpired on the decks of the Californian that fateful night will forever be lost to time.
-What are able to deduce was pieced together from testimony given by Californian's captain and officers during the Inquires.
+What we can deduce is pieced together from testimony given by Californian's captain and officers during the Inquires.

 - The Californian radioed Titanic at approximately 19:00 hours to warn of an ice field of which the Californian nearly collided with herself.